Author Journey

 You’ve likely heard of near-death experiences, but what about a near-life experience?
 A sudden change in my health made me reevaluate my priorities, and fully invest in writing fearlessly.

-I had been feeling “funny” all week, hoping that fluttering feeling in my tummy would go away all on its own.
-But it only got worse.
+My stomach had been feeling funny since Sunday night, but I decided to ignore it.
+I had better things to do, and hoped that strange fluttering feeling would go away all on its own.
+I kept working through the week, but by Thursday afternoon, my insides roiled and I was seized by a cold sweat.
+Still, I stayed glued to my laptop as I worked from home.
 The sound of my skull connecting with the floor alerted my husband, who found me passed out in the hallway.
 Soon, the E.R. doctors were poking me here and there, trying to figure out why my skin was pale and blood pressure was low.

 “I think I found something,” the technician said as I writhed in pain, the instrument probing my insides.
-What they found was blood, and a lot of it, all sloshing around my abdominal cavity instead of flowing through my veins.
+She directed my attention to the monitor, the screen filled with darkness.
+“Those dark splotches are blood,” she explained.
+It was sloshing around my abdominal cavity instead of flowing through my veins.

 “Your test came back positive.”
 What should have been a joy-filled moment was instead filled with anxiety and helplessness.